apache/flink/docs/content/docs/ops/state/savepoints.md

 changing parallelism, forking a second job like for a red/blue deployment, and so on.
 Of course, Savepoints must survive job termination.
 Conceptually, Savepoints can be a bit more expensive to produce and restore and focus more on portability and support for the previously mentioned changes to the job.

-Those conceptual differences aside, the current implementations of Checkpoints and Savepoints are basically using the same code and produce the same format.
-However, there is currently one exception from this, and we might introduce more differences in the future.
-The exception is incremental checkpoints with the RocksDB state backend.
-They are using some RocksDB internal format instead of Flink’s native savepoint format.
-This makes them the first instance of a more lightweight checkpointing mechanism, compared to Savepoints.
+In Flink 1.13 we unified the binary format of savepoints across all state backends.
+That means you can take a savepoint and then restore from it using a different state backend.
+All the state backends produce a common format only starting from the version 1.13.
+You cannot do that with checkpoints.
+It means the savepoint binary format might be different from the one used for checkpoints.
+This is the case e.g. for Heap state backend or if you use incremental checkpoints with the RocksDB state backend.
+The RocksDB full snapshot share the format with unified savepoints, but it is not guaranteed, and we might introduce further modifications in the future.

 ## Assigning Operator IDs